karthikpatel-code/Airlines-AI-Assistant/README.md

    * The user asks a query such as "How many flights does American Airlines have?" or "What is the most frequent destination for Airline X?"

 2. Deflection Logic:
    * The deflection logic is invoked to decide which pipeline (SQL or RAG) should handle the query.
 This is based on a few-shot learning model that classifies whether the query requires structured data or more context-based generation.
-** SQL Pipeline: If the query involves precise data points like flight counts, bookings, or other structured information, the query is routed to the SQL pipeline.
-** RAG Pipeline: If the query requires a contextual, detailed response or summary, such as trends or comparisons, the query is routed to the RAG pipeline.
-SQL Pipeline Query Execution:

-For queries routed to the SQL pipeline, the system generates SQL queries to fetch relevant data from the SQLite3 database.
-This allows for exact retrieval of structured data.
-RAG Pipeline Query Execution:
+3. Pipeline Execution:
+   * SQL Pipeline: For structured data, the assistant routes the query to the SQL pipeline, where it executes SQL queries against an SQLite3 database.
+The assistant uses OpenAI's endpoints for natural language processing to translate user queries into SQL queries.

-For queries routed to the RAG pipeline, the system uses ChromaDB embeddings to retrieve contextually relevant data.
-This enables the assistant to provide high-level insights, summaries, and comparisons based on the stored data.
+   * RAG Pipeline: For unstructured queries, the assistant utilizes the RAG pipeline with ChromaDB embeddings to retrieve context from past interactions or stored data.
+The assistant then uses OpenAI LLM endpoints to generate an insightful response based on the retrieved context.

+4. OpenAI LLM API Calls:
+    * Both pipelines leverage OpenAI’s API for natural language processing and response generation:
+        * For SQL-related queries, OpenAI LLM endpoints assist in translating the user’s natural language input into the corresponding SQL query.
+        * For RAG-based queries, the OpenAI API generates insightful answers based on context retrieved from ChromaDB embeddings.

-Response Generation:
+##Response Generation:

 The SQL pipeline returns precise, factual data (e.g., "American Airlines operates 120 flights").
 The RAG pipeline generates insightful, context-based responses, such as summaries or comparisons (e.g., "American Airlines has the most flights listed among all airlines, followed by Delta Airlines").